microsoft/lets-learn-mcp-python/part3-ai-researcher.md

 ```

 The workflow provides:

-1. Step-by-step instructions using both tools
+1. Step-by-step instructions using all tools
 2. Integration points with external MCP servers
 3. Clear guidance for organizing findings
 4. Focus areas for analysis and summary